 What is gestational diabetes?

-“Gestational diabetes is a type of diabetes that is first seen in a pregnant woman who did not have diabetes before she was pregnant,” explains the Center for Disease Control and Prevention (CDC).
+“Gestational diabetes is a type of diabetes that is first seen in a pregnant woman who did not have diabetes before she was pregnant,” explains the U.S. Centers for Disease Control and Prevention (CDC).

 Gestational diabetes means your body is struggling to produce or properly use the insulin your pancreas secretes to keep your blood sugars within a normal range.